 This complete is on sale at Sierra here.

-You can also buy it directly from Element skateboards here.
+You can also buy it from Sun and Ski here.

 - Girl Pop Secret Deck Review

 - Independent Stage 11 Hollow Trucks Review

 - Blind Skateboards 2022 R7 Deck Review